awsdocs/aws-batch-user-guide/doc_source/multi-node-parallel-jobs.md

 This variable is set to the index number of the job's main node\.
 Your application code can compare the `AWS_BATCH_JOB_MAIN_NODE_INDEX` to the `AWS_BATCH_JOB_NODE_INDEX` on an individual node to determine if it is the main node\.

 `AWS_BATCH_JOB_MAIN_NODE_PRIVATE_IPV4_ADDRESS`
-This variable is only set in multi\-node parallel job child nodes \(it is not present on the main node\)\.
+This variable is only set in multi\-node parallel job child nodes \(it isn't present on the main node\)\.
 This variable is set to the private IPv4 address of the job's main node\.
 Your child node's application code can use this address to communicate with the main node\.

 `AWS_BATCH_JOB_NODE_INDEX`
 This variable is set to the node index number of the node\.
 The node index begins at 0, and each node receives a unique index number\.
 For example, a multi\-node parallel job with 10 children has index values of 0\-9\.